 If you’ve gotten into the habit of trusting shortcuts to help you through making big holiday meals, I’ve got one word for you: Potluck.
 Our family affairs were always potluck, with the host making the main course and side dishes provided by guests.
 It made it easier on everyone.
-But whether you’re hosting a big meal for extended family or keeping it relatively simple, take a peek through the recipes included below for homemade holiday alternatives to the convenience foods many of us have come to depend on.
+But whether you’re hosting a big meal for extended family or keeping it relatively simple, take a peek through the recipes included below for Christmas dinner ideas that you can make at home.
+No box required.
 I think you’ll be surprised to find that it doesn’t take that much more time or effort — plus, homemade just tastes better.

 Raise your hand if you remember your mom getting up in the wee dark hours to put the turkey in to cook all.
 Day.
 Long.
 What was up with that?
 A nice big turkey might take three or four hours to cook, but certainly not all day.
 Yes, you need to allow a few hours for cooking, but once it’s in the oven there’s little required of you.
 Don’t let a big bird or memories of tedious 1970s-style turkey prep scare you away — give it a try!

 - Mustard & herb rubbed turkey [Real Food Outlaws]

 - Turkey and roasted vegetables [The Provision Room]